rodfloripa/Financing_wind_power_projects/README.md

 Liability of WindFarms in Brazil

-This project discusses the financial liability of windfarms,largerly affected by Nacional Bank of Development's(BNDES) higher taxes for infrastructure projects funding.In the past, the renewables sector in Brazil was highly dependent on public banks funding,but now there is a need
+This project analyses the financial liability of windfarms,largerly affected by Nacional Bank of Development's(BNDES) higher taxes for infrastructure projects funding.In the past, the renewables sector in Brazil was highly dependent on public banks funding,but now there is a need